microsoft/BotFramework-WebChat/HOOKS.md

 - Actions, these are functions that you can call at any time to perform a side-effect
 - Properties, these are getter function with an optional setter
-   - This is same as [React State Hook pattern](https://reactjs.org/docs/hooks-state.html), but setter could be optional
+   - This is same as [React State Hook pattern](https://reactjs.org/docs/hooks-state.html), but setters are optional
-   - If the value changed, React will call your render function again
+   - If the value is changed, React will call your render function again

 ### Actions